 5. Honor thy father figures…

 Capricorn rules the zodiac’s tenth house of masculine energy, fathers and men.
 This can be an important time to connect to the guys in your life, especially a dad, brother or son.
-However, there could be a few Beyonce-style “daddy lessons” in store for us, especially since communication planet Mercury is retrograde in Capricorn until January 4.
+However, there could also be a few Beyonce-style “daddy lessons” in store for us, since Saturn’s karmic energy is at the helm.
 This season can help us sort out the valuable lessons we’ve learned from the father figures in our lives, and what we want to do differently.
 It’s also a time to get in touch with the “Divine Masculine” energy that exists within all of us, regardless of gender.
 Men in particular might check out the work of (Pisces) David Deida, author of The Way of the Superior Man, who teaches about sacred intimacy, masculinity and spirituality.

 6. …but challenge the patriarchy.

 Capricorn is the sign of the patriarchy.
 It rules governments, big businesses, old-school masculinity and hierarchies.
-We’ll be honest, as feminists and progressive people, that makes as shudder.
-This is especially palpable as neo-conservative forces rise throughout Europe and the U.S.—a return to a “law and order” world governed by xenophobia and fearmongering.
+This is especially palpable as neo-conservative forces continue to rise throughout Europe and the U.S.—a return to a law-and-order world governed by xenophobia and fear-mongering.
 Yes, Capricorn is the sign of history—but that doesn’t mean we have to turn back the clock to less progressive times.
+Fortunately, more men have been feeling the call to educate themselves from the #MeToo movement and recent spate of sexual misconduct scandals.
+Though there’s still a long way to go, the signs of progress are also an indicator of what’s to come.

-Powermonger Pluto is about to enter the second half of its 16-year journey through Capricorn, which is polarizing masculine and feminine forces.
-As we watch the President-Elect fill his cabinet, there’s an opportunity for us to become allies across genders, working together to protect the rights of everyone, not just an elite population—regardless of our vote or political stance.
+The need to question age-old rules and structures is more resonant than ever, because hierarchical Saturn (the ruler of Capricorn) just started a three-year stay in the sign of the Sea Goat on December 19, 2017.
+We’ll all be tasked with dismantling the systems that no longer serve the world’s highest good.
+Powermonger Pluto is in the second half of its 16-year journey through Capricorn, which has revealed how polarized masculine and feminine forces are.
+There’s an opportunity for us to become allies across genders, working together to protect the rights of everyone, not just an elite population—regardless of our political or religious beliefs.

 For inspiration, check out this TED Talk by Michael Kimmel, author of Angry White Men and Executive Director of the Center for the Study of Men & Masculinities, on why gender equality is good for everyone—especially men.
 We love his explanation that “making gender visible to men is the first step in getting men to support gender equality.”
 Watch here: